 Questions 1, 2, and 3 are to be submitted in lieu of an elements instruction.
 Questions 4 and 5 are to be submitted to elicit findings, if appropriate, on the issues of actual damages and punitive damages.
 The Committee makes no recommendation regarding whether all issues should be submitted to the jury simultaneously or whether jury deliberations should be bifurcated, with the issues of actual damages and punitive damages being submitted separately from Questions 1, 2, and 3.

-As discussed in the Overview of Chapter 11, these special interrogatories are designed for use when the parties disagree regarding the standard for liability and the trial court wants to elicit findings under both the “motivating factor/same decision” and “but-for” causation standards.
-In Wright v.
-St. Vincent Health System, 730 F.3d 732, 739 & n.6 (8th Cir.
-2013) the Eighth Circuit stated that the “same causation standard applies in parallel Title VII and § 1981 racial discrimination claims.”

 Comcast Corp. v.
 National Ass’n of African American-Owned Media held that 42 U.S.C. § 1981 claims require proof of “but-for” causation and there is no “motivating factor” theory of recovery available under the statute.
-140 S. Ct.
-1009, 1014-1019 (2020).
+589 U.S. 327, 331-341 (2020).

 Bostock v.
 Clayton County held that proving “but-for” causation does not require proving that a defendant made an adverse employment decision solely because of or primarily because of an impermissible reason.
-140 S. Ct.
-1731, 1739-1740, 1744-1745, 1748 (2020).
+590 U.S. 644, 655-658, 663-667, 671 (2020).
 An adverse employment decision can have more than one “but for” cause, thus, if race or national origin is decisive in an employer’s adverse employment decision, that employer is liable under Title VII even if “…other factors besides [race or national origin] contribute[d] to the [adverse employment decision].”
-Bostock, 140 S. Ct. at 1748.
+Bostock, 590 U.S. at 671.

 Question No. 1 is designed to test the proof on the issue of “but-for” causation.
 If the jury answers “yes” to Question 1 because it has found unlawful discrimination under the more demanding “but-for” standard, the jury should not consider or answer Questions 2 and 3; instead, judgment should be entered for the plaintiff on this claim.